 Diamondshield is not only useful in protecting the exposed screens and keypads of “candy bar-style” cell phones and MP3 players, but it also serves an important function with flip phones and clamshell-style devices.
 The folding design serves to protect the screen and keypad from impact and abrasion by other objects, but the keyboard and screen of a clamshell device can be damaged if they repeatedly come in contact with each other.
 This problem is mitigated by pads and spacers to maintain separation between the two sides of the device.
 However, this solution adds undesirable bulk to the design of the entire device.
 By coating the screen and the keypad with Diamondshield, manufacturers can eliminate the spacing between the two sides of the clamshell to achieve the smallest possible form factor.

 Scratch-resistance with Diamondshield appears to be a logical next step in the evolution of cell phones and other handheld devices.
 Displays are continually improving, with better resolution and brighter colors, and the growing use of graphically-based applications such as gaming, digital photography, and video entertainment, places more emphasis on the quality of the visual experience.

 The market penetration of scratch-resistant coatings is positioned to grow quickly during the next few years, from an innovative feature of high-end devices to a ubiquitous feature that consumers will expect in every device.
-Fortunately, the Diamonex Products division of Morgan Advanced Ceramics has developed the Diamondshield coating, a proven solution that satisfies the market demand and that manufacturers can easily incorporate into their product line.
+Fortunately, the Diamonex Products division of Morgan Advanced Materials has developed the Diamondshield coating, a proven solution that satisfies the market demand and that manufacturers can easily incorporate into their product line.